 TRUST THE PROCESS

-At Keller Williams, we spell out our beliefs in plain language:
+Keller Williams spells out their beliefs in plain language:

 Friends, I’d like to focus on Commitment today, and I’m going to need you to hang tight while I work my way through to an important point.